The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: Introduction

-Let $A$ be a discrete valuation ring with local parameter $\pi$, perfect residue field $k$ of characteristic $p>0$ and fraction field $K$ of characteristic zero.
-Let $S=\Spec(A)$ and $X/S$ be a smooth scheme of dimension $d$.
-Let $\cal T_r(n)\in D^b(X_{\et},\bb Z/p^r)$ denote the $p$-adic \'etale Tate twists defined by Sato in \cite{Sa07}.
-Let $\epsilon:X_{\et}\to X_{\rm Nis}$ be the natural morphism of sites.
-The first main result of this article is the following: \begin{theorem} (Thm. \ref{theorem_main_in_text}) Assume that $S$ is henselian.
-The complex of sheaves
+In this article, we focus on the mixed characteristic situation: let $A$ be a discrete valuation ring with local parameter $\pi$, perfect residue field $k$ of characteristic $p>0$ and fraction field $K$ of characteristic zero.
+Let $S=\Spec(A)$ and $X$ be a smooth $S$-scheme of dimension $d$.
+In this situation, the Gersten conjecture for algebraic K-theory with finite coefficients has been proved by Gillet-Levine \cite{GiLe87} and Geisser-Levine \cite{GeisserLevine2000} and for motivic cohomology with finite coefficients by Geisser \cite{Geisser2004}.
+The case of \'etale cohomology with torsion coefficients prime to $ch(k)$ has been studied by Schmidt-Strunk \cite{SS19} and the author \cite{Lu2021}.
+All of these cases have in common, that the theories are $\bb A^1$-invariant, at least for regular schemes.
+Our focus in this article will be on the Gersten conjecture for $p$-adic \'etale Tate twists which we denote by $\cal T_r(n)\in D^b(X_{\et},\bb Z/p^r)$. $p$-adic \'etale Tate twists were first defined by Schneider in the smooth case and then by Sato in the semi-stable case \cite{Sa07} and are generally considered to be the right $p$-adic \'etale motivic cohomology with mod $p^r$-coefficients in mixed characteristic for smooth and semi-stable schemes.
+The first main result of this article is the following: \begin{theorem} (Thm. \ref{theorem_main_in_text}) Assume that $A$ is henselian and let $\epsilon:X_{\et}\to X_{\rm Nis}$ be the natural morphism of sites.
+Then for all $n\geq 0$ the complex of sheaves